- What is Disney+?

-Disney also has a bundle option that gives users Disney+, ESPN+, and ad-supported Hulu for $13.99 a month.
-It gets a little complicated, but the short version is if you have separate accounts on each of the three services, you can link them together in a sort of virtual bundle via a single email address.
+As mentioned earlier, Disney also has a bundle option that gives users Disney+, ESPN+, and ad-supported Hulu for $13.99 a month.
+It gets a little complicated, but the short version is that if you have separate accounts on each of the three services, you can link them together in a virtual bundle via a single email address.
 You pay Disney+ once a month, and Disney+ applies credits to ESPN+ and Hulu for their base subscription.
 You can also keep the various Hulu add-ons like Hulu with Live TV and/or No Ads with the Disney+ for an extra fee.

 Disney offers physical subscription cards at Disney Stores and offering digital subscription codes online that you can give as gifts, but before you buy them, there are a few things to know: